 Mother's Day Dining Statistics

-Read below for 15 Mother's Day dining promotion ideas from restaurants across the U.S.
+Read below for 15 unique Mother's Day promotions and menu ideas from restaurants across the U.S.

 Reminder to patrons: Always double-check with a restaurant if they're running a Mother's Day special when calling to reserve.
 The restaurant may have run a promotion last year, but have since changed their marketing strategy.